recetasdemama/wordpress/wp-content/plugins/private-only/readme.txt

 Features:
 1. Redirect all non-logged in users to login form
-2. Updated feature!
-Custom Logo on Login Page.
+2. Custom Logo on Login Page.
 You can change WordPress Logo
 3. Sub plugin name Disable Feed that allow you to choose disable or enable feed.
 4. Single public page
 5. Localization
 6. Custom CSS
 7. Custom Logo Link and custom Logo height
-8. Remove Forgot Your Password? on WP-Admin login page
+8. Remove Register and Forgot Your Password? on WP-Admin login page
 9. Remove Back to Blog link on WP-Admin login page
 10. The plugin redirect logged-in users to Homepage
 11. Fix for shrink logo in WordPress 3.8
+12. Detect Search Engine Visibility settings
+13. Custom Login Message

 ==Installation==
-1. Download The Private Only package file, extract the private-only directory from ZIP file, upload it to WordPress Plugins directory '/wp-content/plugins/'
+1. Download The Private Only package file, extract the private-only directory from ZIP file, upload it to WordPress Plugins directory '/wp-content/plugins/' or install plugin from Plugin panel in WordPress Dashboard
-2. Activate Private Only via Plugin page, See Private Only, Disable Feed below the Private Only.
+2. Activate Private Only via Plugin page
+3. Activate Disable Feed if you want to disable feed
-3. See Settings tab on WP Admin, look for Private Only Custom Login settings
+4. See Settings tab on WP Admin, look for Private Only Custom Login settings

 If you are new to WordPress : http://codex.wordpress.org/Managing_Plugins#Installing_Plugins

-==Screenshot==
+==Screenshots==
-Screnshots are available at http://pixert.com/blog
+Screenshots are available at http://pixert.com/blog